tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 The offramp accepts events via its standard input port and responds to events with a record structure containing a numeric exit field.

-To indicate succesful termination, an exit status of zero may be used:
+To indicate successful termination, an exit status of zero may be used:

 ```json
 { "exit": 0 }